 So you’ve made it from the airport to Walt Disney World!
 But might you need a car seat while on-site?
 Perhaps.
 It all depends on how you plan to get around.
 Again, Disney transit, your own rented car, or a taxi or ridesharing service are your major choices.

-Disney Transportation (Bus, Boat & Monorail): While you are at Disney, your choices for getting around using Disney’s free transit system include Disney’s bus, boat, and monorail options.
+Disney Transportation (Bus, Boat, Monorail & Skyliner): While you are at Disney, your choices for getting around using Disney’s free transit system include Disney’s bus, boat, monorail, and (as of fall 2019) Skyliner options.
 Car seats are not needed and not allowed on the Disney resort transit.
 The bottom line?
 Don’t bring a car seat if you plan to use Disney transit exclusively.

 Taxis: If you want to take a taxi, however, you need a car seat for the safest transportation and to abide by Florida law, just as you would to and from the airport.
 The problem is that if you bring your own seat with you in a taxi on these kinds of trips, you have nowhere to store it when you get to your destination.
 It’s not exactly like you can lug around a car seat in a Disney park all day!
 The next best option if you must take a taxi is to call a cab that can bring one for you to borrow for the trip, assuming you can find one.
 It will take more time, so consider pre-booking a cab or car service with a car seat in advance with your resort’s valet if you know you need to travel by car.